Obituaries for the week of October 18, 2017

 Pallbearers were John C. English, Colbie English, Jared English, Josh Baggett, Dylan Baggett and Justin Taylor.

-Honorary pallbearers will be Riley Baggett, Wyatt Baker, Layton Martin and Kaison Martin.
+Honorary pallbearers were Riley Baggett, Wyatt Baker, Layton Martin and Kaison Martin.

 Petty-Eastside Chapel Funeral Homes, LLC in charge of all arrangements, Atmore, Ala.